dmonllao/moodle-mlbackend_phpessec/readme_moodle.txt

-Description of php-ml import into mlbackend_php.

-The current version is de50490.

-Prodedure:
-* Get rid of everything else than src/ directory and LICENSE
-* Copy src/ and LICENSE into lib/mlbackend/php/phpml/

-The ClassificationReport class has been modified to expose extra private variables.
+Phpml\Metrics\ClassificationReport class has been modified and moved to classes the to expose extra private variables.